Is There Aluminum In My Baking Soda?

 Since baking soda needs an acid, if you try to use it in a recipe without an acidic ingredient, there will be no gas bubbles and no rising.

-Also, the problem with baking soda in baking is that once it comes into contact with an acid, it reacts immediately and that can be a problem because in some recipes you need a longer reaction period so that the rising does not take place all at one time.
+Another problem with baking soda in baking is that once it comes into contact with an acid, it reacts immediately.
+An immediate reaction can be a problem because in some recipes you need a longer and slower reaction time so that the rising does not take place all at one time.
 That is where the baking powder comes into the recipe.

 Most baking powders are called "double-acting" because they have different ingredients that create CO2 gas at different stages of the baking process.
 Double-Acting baking powder will react and create gas bubbles twice, once when added to liquid, and again when exposed to heat.
 When using baking powder, you do not need to add extra acid to get your recipe to rise.